ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    --data '{ "query": "query read_items { read_items { key size modified } }" }' \
    http://$VSI_CLOUD_IP/api/bank
    ```
+   {:pre}

-   - The API server will create a record in the {{site.data.keyword.databases-for-postgresql}} and add an item to the {{site.data.keyword.cos_short}} bucket and return the results in JSON format.
+   - The API server will in a single operation create a record in the {{site.data.keyword.databases-for-postgresql}} using the private endpoint and add an item to the {{site.data.keyword.cos_short}} bucket using the direct endpoint and return the results in JSON format.
    ```sh
    curl \
    -X POST \